nextflow-io/training/docs/nf_template/5_customizing.md

 ## Patching modules

+Although modules are written to be flexible you may want to modify them to better fit your purpose.
+While you are free to edit modules locally, any changes

 The `nf-core lint` command will help manage nf-core components and test that they match the remote source they came from.
-Although modules are written to be flexible, you may want to modify a component to fit your purpose.

 For example, if you modify an nf-core module, it will no longer match the remote and a linting test of this module would fail.